-The increase is effective and retroactive to October 25, 2022.
+The increase is effective and retroactive to 0 October 25, 2022.

-Dated this day of at , Saskatchewan.
+Dated this day of Saskatchewan. at,

+Signed on behalf of: Signed on behalf of:

+Saskatchewan Government And General Employees' Union John Howard Society of Saskatchewan

+ORIGINAL SIGNED BY: ORIGINAL SIGNED BY:

 Darcy Thiessen, LRO

-Urban Morelli Officer

-John Howard Society

-of Saskatchewan
+ORIGINAL SIGNED BY: ORIGINAL SIGNED BY:

-Shawn Fraser, Chief Executive
+Urban Morelli Officer Shawn Fraser, Chief Executive